Run Day Schedule

 If you have someone picking up your packet for you they will require a copy of your email confirmation and a one-liner that states this person has permission to pick up your kit for you.

+You must have Photo ID or your race confirmation to pickup your packet.
 If you no longer have a copy of your email confirmation, make sure your name is listed on the confirmation list and then the only thing the person will require is the one-liner that states that you give them permission to pick up your kit for you.

 Mylaps BIBTAG Timing System